nichmomanyi/nichmomanyi/README.md

-- 👋 Hi, I’m @nichmomanyi
+- 👋 Hi, I’m Nicholas Mageto Momanyi

-- 👀 I’m interested in Data.
-I want to gain moreknowledge in using data to improve business outcomes e,g Outcomes, Customer experience, Cost and revenue.
+Dedicated and goal-oriented professional with more than three years of experience in data management.
+I specialize in data maintenance, integrity, transformation, and visualization using Tableau, SQL and Python.
-- 🌱 I’m currently learning Data science
+Am seeking to pursue a career in Data Science, I want to gain more knowledge in using data to improve business outcomes e,g Outcomes, Customer experience, Cost and revenue.
 - 📫 How to reach me at nicholasmomanyi94@gmail.com or at +254715210571

 <!---